用约束拟合

 from astropy.utils.data import get_pkg_data_filename

-fname = get_pkg_data_filename('data/spec.txt', package='astropy.modeling.tests')
+fname = get_pkg_data_filename("data/spec.txt", package="astropy.modeling.tests")

 spec = ascii.read(fname)

-wave = spec['lambda']
+wave = spec["lambda"]

-flux = spec['flux']
+flux = spec["flux"]

 Hbeta = 4862.721

-OIII_2 = 5008.239
+O3_5007 = 5008.239

-# Create Gaussian1D models for each of the Hbeta and OIII lines.
+# Create Gaussian1D models for each of the H-beta and [OIII] lines.

-# Create a Polynomial model to fit the continuum.
+# Create a polynomial model to fit the continuum.

 mean_flux = flux.mean()